rahul-gharat/dronahq-docs/docs/building-with-ai/getting-started.md

-  - Top Bar: Shows your app name and feature label ("Build With AI").
+  - Top Bar: Shows your app name and feature label ("DronaHQ AI").
   - Tabs: Switch between "Chat" (current session) and "History" (past interactions).
   - Main Area:
-    - A personalized greeting.
     - Options to either type prompts or upload images to build apps.
     - Clear pointers on tasks like building UI, updating properties, or replacing controls using natural language.
-  - Templates: Ready-to-use templates like "Billing Management System" and "Supply Chain Management" to jumpstart your project.
   - Input Box: Describe your app idea or upload images to generate screens.
 There's also an Attachment button for uploading templates.
   - Credit balance - Right on the corner of the input  box, we can keep track of tokens getting used.

 ## Build Your Application